This page will help you understand Colorado alcohol laws and avoid expensive fines or even jail. Not to mention time and

 Have any controlled substance and/or other drug making them incapable of operating safely.

 The penalty for BUI depends on the circumstances and the judge.
 For a first offense it’s jail for five days to 180 days.
-A fine of $100 to $1,000 and suspension of the operator’s license for three months.
+A fine of $100 to $1,000.
+Also a suspension of the operator’s license for three months.